We first prepared these notes in April 2020 and we’ve updated them to reflect some recent developments and cases.

-Letting people know that CCTV is in operation
+How should you let people know that CCTV is in operation?

 Assuming the system is justified, once you are ready to get it up and running, you will need to:

-- Use signs to provide certain mandatory information to people who will be captured on CCTV about use of their personal data (GDPR Articles 12 to 14).
+- Use signs to provide some mandatory information to people who will be captured on CCTV about use of their personal data (GDPR Articles 12 to 14).

 - At least disclose the controller’s identity and contact details – consider if relevant organisations that operate CCTV systems are joint or co-controllers, e.g. if a building management or security company manages security on behalf of a building owner.